- 2 oz White Rum

 When muddling you want to be gentle.
 Too much and the mint will release it's oil and then turn to mush which gives the drink unwanted vegetal flavors.

 Havana Club Anejo Blanco (the real one from Cuba not the Bacardi knockoff) is the rum to use if you can get it.
-If you can't, use a high quality white rum such as Ron Matusalem Platino or Flor de Cana 4 Year Extra Dry.
+If you can't, use a high quality white rum such as Ron Matusalem Platino, Flor de Cana 4 Year Extra Dry or Plantation 3 Star.
 I like to use mineral water but any fizzy water will do fine.

 As far as ice goes, you want to use cubes or big lumps of ice.
 This drink is pretty watery to begin with so you don't want a bunch of crushed ice melting out before you finish your Mojito.
 Big lumps of ice are also nice if it's warm and you want to linger with your drink.